mrseeer/work/README.md

 Executive summary:

 1. Used Python 3, numpy, pandas, matplotlib, sklearn libraries.
-2. The analysis was carried out and a reference model was built.
+2. The analysis was carried out and model was built.
 3. The main user action affecting the conversion is visiting the site by users.

 What was done during the project: